Computer Hard Drive Repair

 Inside an Internal Hard Drive

 I bought a new computer but still had my old, secondary hard drive from my old computer that was no longer working.

 Finally, I read something about changing a setting with the hard drives PINS.
-I did that and the computer immediately recognised the drive as an external drive!
+I did that and the computer immediately recognized the drive as an external drive!

 I believe the issue was that I was trying to tell the computer that the old drive was the master (or Primary) and it wasn't buying it.
 Once I changed it to slave (or secondary), it worked fine.

-I was able to copy everything from that secondary drive over to my current external hard drive.
+I could copy everything from that secondary drive over to my current external hard drive.
 It was great to have my iTunes library back again, as well as my family photos and various other data files.

 The lesson I learned from all this is to always have a backup for all your files and never wait till the last minute before replacing a computer or hard drive.

 You can spend years building up your music and photograph collection, but it only takes a second to lose everything when you don't regularly back up your files.